Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 15 Juni 2025 09.26.51 UTC
+- WIB: Minggu, 15 Juni 2025 10.55.26 UTC
-- WITA: Minggu, 15 Juni 2025 10.26.51 UTC
+- WITA: Minggu, 15 Juni 2025 11.55.26 UTC
-- WIT: Minggu, 15 Juni 2025 11.26.51 UTC
+- WIT: Minggu, 15 Juni 2025 12.55.26 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: success
+Kategori: attitude